Advanced time-to-event sample size calculation

 this computation, enrollment rates are altered proportionately to those

-to achieve the power of interest.
+input in gamma to achieve the power of interest.

 may also be used to derive enrollment duration required for a trial to have

-defined power if T
+defined power if T is input as NULL; in this case, both

-(enrollment duration for each specified enrollment rate) and
+R (enrollment duration for each specified enrollment rate) and

-(study duration) will be computed on output.
+T (study duration) will be computed on output.

-Alternatively and also using the fixed enrollment rate(s) in gamma
+Alternatively and also using the fixed enrollment rate(s) in gamma,

-if minimum follow-up minfup
+if minimum follow-up minfup is specified as NULL, then the

-enrollment duration(s) specified in R
+enrollment duration(s) specified in R are considered fixed and

-are computed to derive the desired power.
+minfup and T are computed to derive the desired power.
 This

 method will fail if the specified enrollment rates and durations either